-Todays post is by Ron Southard, CEO at SafeSourcing
+Todays post is from Ronald D. Southard, CEO at SafeSourcing Inc.

 We look forward to and appreciate your comments.